“Katoonaru Iribi” means many bush island. Katoonarib English term.

 Ranching: rearing of cattle, sheep, pigs and chickens, beef sales to the hot meal and some to our own people, sometimes to Lethem.

-Making one of our staple foods known as farine (toasted cassava) in Katoonarib Village [Photo: SRDC]
+Making one of our staple foods known as farine (toasted cassava) in Katoonarub Village [Photo: SRDC]

-Primary school; nursery school; health post; 2 playing fields; village office; churches and 2 radio sets one at the village office and the other at the health post.
+Primary school, nursery school, health post, 2 play fields, village office, churches and 2 radio sets one at the village office ant the other at the health post.
 There is also some signal at some part in and around the village for mobile phones.

-Toshao; Deputy Toshao; Secretary and assistant; treasurer and assistant and five other councillors .
+Toshao DPT Toshao, Secretary and assistant, treasurer and assistant and five other councillors .

 Village council Church Team Youths womens group community policing group ranch manager hot meal staff sports club parents teachers friends acssociation health committee